Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Ari is passionate about all aspects of Information Technology and how it can enable people to perform to the best of their ability.

-Clara Pirani joined the Australian Network on Disability in May, 2022.
+Clara Pirani joined the Australian Network on Disability (AND) in May, 2022.
 She is an experienced journalist and editor and most recently worked at The Australian newspaper for 20 years in a variety of roles including Medical Reporter, Health Editor, Business Chief of Staff and Associate Editor.

 She is passionate about public health and social equity and is currently studying a Master of Public Health at the University of Technology Sydney.

-Penny joined the Australian Network on Disability as a Relationship Manager in March 2021.
+Penny joined the Australian Network on Disability (AND) as a Relationship Manager in March 2021.
 Penny’s background is in diversity and inclusion in the higher education sector where she worked on programs to support the transition to university for students from disadvantaged and under-represented backgrounds.
 She then moved into workplace diversity and inclusion, delivering an organisation-wide disability awareness training framework, the establishment of staff inclusion networks, strategic diversity and inclusion events, and programs to support career development for staff from diverse backgrounds.

 Penny enjoys working from the ground up to help organisations to develop and deliver access and inclusion plans, support disability champions, grow engaged staff networks and build disability confidence across all areas of their business.
 She is passionate about ensuring the social, educational and economic participation of people with disability in Australian society.